 Could humans live in a world with only non violent punishments?
 To a certain extent this has already happened but if a prisoner is violent to the guards, force will be met with reasonable force, which is deemed acceptable by the law.
 But in this situation both the prisoner and the guards are worse off, so violence is futile but happens anyway.

 Perhaps if rules could be explained and understood as being fair and for the good of all, and that violence makes everyone worst off, perhaps then societies could ditch violence once and for all.
 But I suppose there will always be rules, laws and therefore law breakers and the need for punishment.
-The aim should be to keep these to low levels through a culture in which violence is not seen as acceptable or beneficial to anyone.
+The aim should be to keep these to low levels through a culture in which violence is not seen as acceptable or beneficial to anyone, and an absolute last resort.

 C) Violence as an outlet to frustration